builduilabs/ship-an-app-with-remix/11-adding-an-authenticated-state/script.md

 });
 ```

+Look in browser - there it is!
+Base64 encoded to prevent transmission problems – let's decode it with atob (ascii to binary):

+`atob("eyJpc0FkbWluIjp0cnVlfQ==")`

+There it is!

-Setting!
-Now, read from storage in loader
+Now, read from storage in loader:

 ```tsx
 export async function loader({ request }: LoaderArgs) {